mitogen-hq/mitogen/docs/ansible.rst

 * ``$TMPDIR/ansible_<modname>_payload_.../`` owned by the become user,
 * ``$TMPDIR/ansible-module-tmp-.../`` owned by the become user.

+Mitogen for Ansible
+^^^^^^^^^^^^^^^^^^^

+Temporary h
+Temporary directory handling is fiddly and varies across major Ansible releases.

-A directory must exist to maintain compatibility with Ansible, as many modules introspect :data:`sys.argv` to find a directory where they may write files, however only one directory exists for the lifetime of each interpreter, its location is consistent for each target account, and it is always privately owned by that account.
+Temporary directories must exist to maintain compatibility with Ansible, as many modules introspect :data:`sys.argv` to find a directory where they may write files, however only one directory exists for the lifetime of each interpreter, its location is consistent for each target account, and it is always privately owned by that account.

 The paths below are tried until one is found that is writeable and lives on a filesystem with ``noexec`` disabled: